ROTHERHAM is a town with a strong sense of community — and the Advertiser wants to celebrate that.

 Most are people who have been volunteering in their spare time, working completely without pay, for decades — and these are the people who make you proud to live here.

-That is why we have launched the Rotherham Advertiser Community Achievement Awards 2019.
+That is why, following the success of last year’s event which received hundreds of entries, we have launched the Rotherham Advertiser Community Awards 2020.

-Over the next three months you will have the chance to nominate the people you believe have gone above and beyond the call of duty in selflessly helping out others.
+Over the next ten weeks you will have the chance to nominate the people you believe have gone above and beyond the call of duty in selflessly helping out others.
 Those you believe deserve an award.

-Those making the final shortlist will be celebrated at an awards night in May when the winners of the 12 categories will be announced.
+Those making the final shortlist will be celebrated at an awards night in April when the winners of the ten categories will be announced.